gnicol/GitSwarm/perforce_swarm/doc-ee/permissions/git_fusion.md

 # Helix Git Fusion permissions

-It is possible to enforce the permissions of Helix Git Fusion users within GitSwarm.
+It is possible to enforce the permissions of Helix Git Fusion users within GitSwarm EE.
 This feature is available for Helix Git Fusion 2015.4, or newer.

 > Note: This capability is not enabled by default, nor do we recommend that